 A minor illegitimate child who is travelling abroad accompanied by the biological father is required to secure a travel clearance certificate as parental authority is vested only to the mother of the child, per Article 176 of the Family Code of the Philippines.

 Aside from the DSWD, who else requires the Affidavit of Support and Consent?

 A valid passport is of course required for anyone to travel abroad.
 The DFA issues passports for Filipino citizens.
 As noted above, the DFA will require an Affidavit of Support and Consent in at least two (2) situations.
 Therefore, even if the child will be accompanied by a parent or legal guardian for the travel abroad, the Affidavit of Support and Consent will still be required if there is no parent or legal guardian during the passport application.
-Another required document is an SPA.
+Another required document is a Special Power of Attorney (SPA).